 Please read these safety instructions before attempting to use the machine.
-This machine is intended for household use.

 DANGER - To reduce the risk of electric shock:

 1 Always unplug the machine from the electrical outlet immediately after using, when cleaning, when making any user servicing adjustments mentioned in this manual, or if you are leaving the machine unattended.